 #6.
 Toss and Talk Ball

-Take a beach ball and using a permanent marker write on a list of questions/talking points onto the ball.
+Take a beach ball and use a permanent marker to write a list of questions/talking points onto the ball.

 - If you could have a superpower, what would it be?

 - Describe yourself in 3 words

 - Spiders or snakes?

 There’s a great list of questions on the Things We’ve Handed Down website.

 The ball is then passed around and when the person catches it they must answer or act out what is written below their right thumb.

 You May Also Enjoy 8 Totally Like Awesome Teen Party Games